PACE-challenge/pacechallenge.org/2026/index.md

 As in previous years, a preliminary leaderboard on [optil](https://optil.io) will be available.

 ## Instances
-Public instances are to be published shortly.
+Public instances are to be published in January 2026.

+### Zulip

+Join us on [Zulip](https://pacechallenge.zulipchat.com/join/l3eavdfbytkcjiypecpzetuw/) for discussions and updates.

 ## Program Committee